rudolfgrauberger/sonar-cxx-wiki/Upgrade-Instructions.md

 * Compatible with SonarQube 4.5.2+, 5.0.x, 5.1.x, 5.3.x and 5.4.x
 * Java Runtime Environment 7 and 8 are supported.
 JRE 8 is recommended because of higher system performance.
+* Undocumented public API detection: documentation for methods marked with "override" is optional now.
+This results typically in less documentation issues.
+* Improved calculation of metric COMPLEXITY_IN_CLASSES.
+Values for COMPLEXITY_IN_CLASSES can be different.
+* TooManyLinesOfCodeInFunctionCheck: improved LOC counting, Values can be different.

 **Upgrade to 0.9.4**